 We are proud to represent all of the people of Wales and believe very strongly in the concepts of equality, diversity and inclusion.
 It is our belief that engaging with as diverse a range of groups as possible can only lead to a better democratic institution and legislature that delivers effectively for all the people of Wales.

-Opening BHM Wales ceremony, on Saturday 01 October, at the Wales Millennium Centre, Cardiff from 12:00 – 18:00.
+BHM Wales Grand Finale 2017 event, on Sunday 29 October, Wales Millennium Centre, Cardiff Bay 13:00 – 20:00